-‘We are like that only’, put simply, is an indispensable proposition for those who seek to decipher the Indian consumption riddle.
+‘We are like that only’ is an indispensable proposition for those who seek to decipher the Indian consumption riddle.

-Positioning Guru, Jack Trout in his bestseller ‘Differentiate or Die’ once called India a land of non-standard marketing which was hardly a disputable proposition.
+Positioning Guru, Jack Trout in his bestseller ‘Differentiate or Die’ once called India a land of non-standard marketing.
+It is hardly a disputable proposition.
 India truly is unique in ways more than one.

-Rama Bijapurkar, I must say, has pulled out all stops in her enlightening book.
+Rama pulls out all stops in her enlightening book.
 Her insights about Indian market’s demand structures and her informed assumptions about how to predict changes in consumer India are as informative as they are intellectually satisfying.

 ‘We are like that only’ starts with a foreword from late C.K.
-Prahlad (author of ‘Fortune at the Bottom of Pyramid’), where he argues that there is no single India and that GDP per capita is not a good measure of the capacity to consume.
+Prahlad who argues that there is no single India. and GDP per capita is not a good measure of the capacity to consume.
 Rama extensively builds upon these arguments throughout the book.

-Author’s mantra to succeed in Indian market is pretty simple –
+Her mantra to succeed in the Indian market is pretty simple –

-- Don’t be bogged down by the financial expectations based on macro GDP numbers
+- Don’t let the financial expectations based on macro GDP numbers bog you down

 - Have a plan which ‘India’ do you want to target, remember the heterogeneity